 For copious amounts of detail and information on the Restoration and Operation of ART-13 Transmitters go to the web-article "ART-13 Transmitter - Restoration to Complete and Operational Condition" - there are four parts to this write-up - go to Home/Index for navigation.

-photo left: An Airborne set-up, sort of - this is the USAAF ART-13A SN: 2054 (Stewart Warner contract) shown with a Collins R-648/ARR-41 Aircraft Receiver (1957 vintage.)
+photo left: Closer to an Airborne set-up, sort of - this is the USAAF ART-13A SN: 2054 (Stewart Warner contract) shown with a Collins R-648/ARR-41 Aircraft Receiver (1957 vintage.)
 Both the transmitter and the receiver run on their respective dynamotors and are powered by a PP-1104C +28vdc 50A power supply (actually a depot battery charger but it works great for high current voltage requirements such as running transmitter dynamotors.)
 This ART-13A was infested with "mud dabber" wasp's nests when found.
 Restoration (in 2016) of this ART-13A is detailed in Part 3 of the "Rebuilding the ART-13" article.
 Use Home-Index link below for navigation.